GritsToolbox/bundle.org.glygen/README.md

+# bundle for glygen java client
-# to be used by imperial college to access to the glycan array repository using the java client
+to be used by imperial college (and others) to access the glycan array repository using the java client